Font Size

 Program Overview

-The TREAT upper payment limit program will provide reimbursement for emergency ambulance services for Medicaid beneficiaries with traditional Medicaid fee-for-service coverage.
-The TREAT payments will be in addition to regular claims payments and will be based on claims volume.
+The TREAT upper payment limit program provides reimbursement for emergency ambulance services for Medicaid beneficiaries with traditional Medicaid fee-for-service coverage.
+The TREAT payments are in addition to regular claims payments and are based on claims volume.
 The payment arrangement is intended to improve access to care by providing funding needed to maintain adequate emergency services and/or attracting new ambulance service providers to serve the Medicaid population.
-The payment methodology will be submitted to CMS for approval through state plan amendment 22-0011.
+The payment methodology was approved by CMS f through state plan amendment 22-0011.

 Additionally, the TREAT directed payment arrangement will reimburse eligible emergency ambulance services providers based on actual emergency ambulance services provided to members in the MississippiCAN program.
 The payment arrangement is intended to improve access to care by providing funding needed to maintain adequate emergency services and/or attracting new ambulance service providers to serve the MississippiCAN membership.
 The payment methodology will be submitted to CMS for annual approval through a Preprint, pursuant to 42 C.F.R. section 438.6(c).
+Work to obtain CMS approval for the first year of the program is in process.

-• DOM, through its contractor Myers and Stauffer LC, and in coordination with the MS Ambulance Alliance will collect a financial survey from all Mississippi-licensed 911 ground ambulance providers.
+• DOM, through its contractor Myers and Stauffer LC, and in coordination with the MS Ambulance Alliance will periodically collect a financial survey from all Mississippi-licensed 911 ground ambulance providers.
 The survey data and Medicaid claims data will be modeled in compliance with CMS requirements to design a program for MS. The selected model will include calculations for the assessment and the payments.

 • The State will not contribute funding for the state share of TREAT program payments.
 The state share of payments will be financed by ambulance companies through the provider assessment.